SynergyWire/SynergyWire-blog/articles/compound-component-pattern-101.md

 CompoundCard.AddToCart = AddToCart
 ```

-It might look weird if you are not familiarized with how javascript works, but in this implementation we can start using the compound card component with a more interesting API
+It might look weird if you are not familiarized with how javascript works, but in this implementation we can start using the compound card component with a more interesting API.

 ```ts
 <CompoundCard>